Derek Needham

-Player career
+Playing career

 High school

 Needham is a native of Dolton, Illinois and attended the De La Salle Institute in Chicago, Illinois.
 During his senior season in 2009, Needham helped the Meteors basketball team reach the Class 4A sectional final while earning All-Chicago Catholic League and All-State second team honors.
 Needham also received the George Eastman Young Leaders Award and was named to the Chicago Catholic League All-Academic team.

 College career

 Needham played college basketball for Fairfield University in Fairfield, Connecticut from 2010 to 2013.
 During his freshman season with the Fairfield Stags, Needham earned MAAC Rookie of the Year after receiving a then league record 10 Rookie of the Week awards and setting Fairfield freshman records with 543 points and 172 assists.
 He was also named to the CollegeInsider.com Freshman All-America team.
 Needham is third on the all-time scoring list at Fairfield, with 1,875 points and 535 assists.
 He set a new record for three-pointers in a season, with 74 in his senior year.
 He earned All-MAAC honors during all four seasons, and earned spots on the NABC Division I All-District 1, All-Metropolitan Basketball Writers Association (MBWA) and All-Jesuit teams.